sangh/LaserShow/README.md

 Overview of the LaserShow Software Interface
 ============================================

-This interface is for the SW for the laser show at J&J's party in Aug.
+This interface is for the SW for the laser show at J&J's party in Aug, you know?

 Definitions